kyma-project/kyma/docs/05-technical-reference/00-configuration-parameters/svls-02-environment-variables.md

 ## Environments passed to runtimes

-Every king of runtime provide its own unique environment configuration which can be read by server and handlers file during container run:
+Every runtime provides its own unique environment configuration which can be read by server and the handlers file during the container run:

 ### Common environments